 Log into your CU-Boulder Gmail account at the following location:

-Your CU Login Name in combination with @colorado.edu and your IdentiKey password.
+Your CU Login Name (not first.lastname) in combination with @colorado.edu and your IdentiKey password.

 To access Google Apps for Education you must use a combination of your campus username and identikey password.
 Although Google asks for your “Email”, the system cannot support the use of your email@example.com as a username.
 Instead, you must use firstname.lastname@example.org you log into the service.
 Once you are in the system you can use your preferred email address (usually email@example.com) to share resources.